Aligning Sentences from Standard Wikipedia to Simple Wikipedia

 , and uncategorized

 ) aligned datasets are available here.
 The manually and automatically aligned sentence pairs were extracted from a total 68 K and 52 M sentence pairs, respectively.
-The number of good and good partial matches is as follows:
+The orignial processed Wikipedia (both English and simplified version) is here

 Our method, the greedy search strategy with structural WikNet similarity significantly outperforms the other approaches, especially at high recall.